Moonpig/moonpig-training-code-katas/Katas/Game of Life/README.md

 deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.

-## Other requirements
+## The Task

 In this version of the problem:

 1. The grid is finite and no life can exist off the edges.
-2. You start with a two dimensional grid of cells, where each cell is either alive or dead.
+2. You start with a two-dimensional grid of cells, where each cell is either alive or dead.
 3. Only one tick is needed.
 4. Neighbours can be diagonal to each other.